marcon21/MarconiBB/docs/testplan.md

-# Testing Document and Plan of MarconiBB
+# Testing Document and Plan for MarconiBB
 ##### Created By: Marcon D. - Strambini E. - Tezza G.

-## Introduction
+# Introduction

-This document outlines the test plan for MarconiBB made by ITI G. Marconi in Verona.
-As outlined in the project Requirements Document, this system needs to provide an efficient way to allow users to reserve class rooms in the institute ITI G. Marconi Verona.
+This document outlines the test plan for MarconiBB made by I.T.I.
+G. Marconi in Verona.
+As outlined in the project Requirements Document, this system needs to provide an efficient way to allow users to reserve class rooms in the institute I.T.I.
+G. Marconi.
 The testing activities discussed in this document will verify that the software for the reservation meets the needs of the customer by verifying that the requirements for this system, as outlined in the Requirements Document, are met.

----

-## Items Tested
+# Items Tested

 Items that will be tested during the testing phase as laid out by the Macro Project Plan will be but are not limited to: